634 vertex-transitive and more than $10^{103}$ non-vertex-transitive 27-vertex triangulations of manifolds like the octonionic projective plane: Introduction

 \begin{problem} Enumerate all vertex-transitive $27$-vertex combinatorial $16$-manifolds like the octonionic projective plane.
 Which groups can occur as the symmetry groups of such combinatorial manifolds? \end{problem}

+\begin{remark} After writing the present paper, the author obtained a complete answer to the question about possible symmetry groups of $15$-vertex $8$-dimensional combinatorial manifolds like a projective plane and a partial classification of such combinatorial manifolds, see~\cite{Gai23b}.
+Also, the author obtained a partial result towards enumeration of possible symmetry groups of $27$-vertex $16$-dimensional combinatorial manifolds like a projective plane, see~\cite{Gai23a}. \end{remark}

 Note that the transitivity of the action of~$\Sym(K_i)$ on the set of undirected edges of~$K_i$ is a completely new phenomenon.
-Neither $\CP^2_9$ nor any of the three Brehm--K\"uhnel triangulations of~$\HP^2$ possesses this property.
+Neither $\CP^2_9$ nor any of $15$-vertex triangulations of~$\HP^2$ possesses this property.
 (The case of~$\RP^2_6$ is very special; the group $\Sym(\RP^2_6)$ acts transitively even on the set of directed edges and, moreover, on the set of all complete flags of simplices $\sigma^0\subset\sigma^1\subset\sigma^2$.)

 Also, a new phenomenon is that $\Sym(K_i)$ acts freely on the set of maximal simplices.
 None of the previously known triangulations of manifolds like a projective plane possesses this property.
 Namely, \begin{itemize} \item the $60$-element group $\Sym(\RP^2_6)$ acts transitively on the $10$-element set of $2$-simplices, \item the $54$-element group $\Sym(\CP^2_9)$ acts on the $36$-element set of $4$-simplices with two orbits consisting of $27$ and~$9$ simplices, respectively, \item the $60$-element group $\Sym(\HP^2_{15})$ acts on the $490$-element set of $8$-simplices with $5$ orbits of $60$ elements, $4$ orbits of $30$ elements, $1$ orbit of $20$ elements, $2$ orbits of $15$ elements, and $2$ orbits of~$10$ elements, \item the $12$-element group $\Sym\left(\tHP^2_{15}\right)$ acts on the $490$-element set of $8$-simplices with $36$ orbits of $12$~elements, $6$~orbits of $6$~elements, $4$~orbits of $4$~elements, and $2$~orbits of $3$~elements. \item the $6$-element group $\Sym\left(\ttHP^2_{15}\right)$ acts on the $490$-element set of $8$-simplices with $75$ orbits of $6$~elements, $12$~orbits of $3$~elements, $1$~orbit of $2$~elements, and $2$~orbits of $1$~element. \end{itemize}